wofsauge/IsaacDocs/docs/faq/faq.md

 foo:bar(arg1, arg)
 ```

-The point of using the colon is that it is a convienence to save you from typing out the longer function call, at the cost of some obfucation for those not familiar with Lua.
+The point of using the colon is that it is a convenience to save you from typing out the longer function call, at the cost of some obfuscation for those not familiar with Lua.
 This feature is included in the language since doing this is such a common task.
 (Lua modules are often used to emulate Java-style classes.)

 It is idiomatic in Lua to invoke any function that is part of a module with a colon, and you should follow this convention when writing your own code.
 Additionally, most API class methods should be invoked with a colon.
 However, the `Isaac` class is an exception: